tgross35/wasm-regex/README.md

 ```

 `regexCompiledTooBig` (exceeds compile size limit), `regexUnspecified`
-(unspecified error - never expected to happen), and `encoding` (something weird
+(unspecified error - never expected to happen), are the two remaining error
-happened at a UTF-8 boundary) are the three remaining error types, and they are
+types, and they are should be pretty unlikely.
-all pretty unlikely.

 ```json5
 {